jaownf/erinia-project/README.md

 - Responsive and modern layout using React
 - Backend integration with Node.js and Express
 - Modular component structure and reusable logic
-- Dynamic pages for news, community, and shop
+- Dynamic pages for news and community
 - Admin-ready architecture for content management